-Let our marine-resort serve as your base
+Let our marine-resort serve as your base camp while you

 explore local attractions and sights.